openfl/lime.openfl.org/_docs/advanced-setup/ios.md

 ## Build & Run

 To compile an iOS or iPadOS application bundle, run `lime build ios`.
+Add the `-debug` option to create a debug build.
+Add the `-release` option to create a release build.

 To compile and launch an iOS application with one command, run `lime test ios`.
 The app will run on a device connected to your computer with USB.
 Add the `-simulator` option to target the iOS simulator included with Xcode instead of a device.